Travis2445/Cocktailopedia/README.md

-# Web API Group Project
+# Group Project - Cocktailopedia

 ## Purpose
 An application to help you find your perfect cocktail.
 The user will be able to create an account and save their favorites.